elshamamokoena/elshamamokoena/README.md

 ### Tools I use regularly:
-  - C#
+  - C# (Highly proficient)
-  - Vanilla Javascript
+  - Javascript (Proficient)
-  - MVC, Blazor
+  - MVC, Blazor (Highly proficient)
-  - Microsoft Azure
+  - Microsoft Azure (Proficient)
   - GitHub
-  - Asp.Net Core
+  - Asp.Net Core (Highly proficient)
+### Technologies I am skilling up on:
+  - Angular
+  - TypeScript

+I can work with other technologies, such as PHP, Node.Js and Python and highly malleable with new technologies.